 EduGrow 2019 – Was about sharing stories…

-No EduGrow Awards program this year, especially in stressful drought times, but a good time to take stock and share stories from our network of remote and rural gardeners and communities.
+No EduGrow Awards program in 2019, especially in stressful drought times, but a good time to take stock and share stories from our network of remote and rural gardeners and communities.

 So, it was fun and a pleasure to facilitate and prepare a co-authored story with Torres Webb, an Indigenous leader, gardener and educator from the Torres Strait, Peter Dawe, from the Royal Botanic Gardens Youth Community Greening Program, NSW and from EduGrow, Arnhem Land entitled, Learning Gardens Cultivating Health and Wellbeing – Stories from Australia.
 The book will be published in March 2020 – online and hard copy and we hope you’ll enjoy the story, tips and inspiration that it shares about clever people, building resilience and growing good food and social inclusion where they live in diverse places!